We’re here to set the record straight – Madrid is super vegan-friendly.

 Grocery Stores with Notable Vegan Options

 This small international store specializes in Asian products.
 They also boast a lot of prepared vegan food para llevar (take away)

 We recommend: the amazing croquetas, and generally any prepared vegan food.
 An oasis in the 4- 8 pm Spanish food dessert.

 For more on vegan options at other supermarkets, see the Madrid Vegan Guidebook.

 If you made it this far, congratulations!
 This is an epic post, but Madrid deserves it.
 We update frequently with new finds, so stay tuned.
 There’s such a great vegan scene and community here and tons of resources if you know where to look.

-we’ve created a guidebook that’s over 5 times bigger than this online ultimate guide:
+… there’s a guide that’s over 5 times bigger than this online ultimate guide:

-Further reading on vegan and vegetarian food in Madrid:
+Further online reading on vegan and vegetarian food in Madrid: